 1 Tin good quality chopped tomatoes

 1 TbspTomato Puree

 500ml Chicken Stock

 Season the rabbit with salt & pepper.
 Heat a little oil in a large oven casserole pan, brown the jointed rabbit pieces using tongs to turn until well coloured.
 Remove and set aside.

 Add the pancetta and stir until starting to crisp, add the carrot, celery, garlic, bay and mustard seeds, stir until softened, add the white wine, boil off the alcohol before adding the chicken stock, chopped tomatoes, olives and anchovies.
-Bring to a simmer, cover and place in an oven at 140C for 2 -3 hours.
+Bring to a simmer, return the rabbit to the casserole, cover and place in an oven at 140C for 2 -3 hours.